Hair: Lucille Ball

-Though looking back on the pictures I can see there are things I would change, I think the style is similar to Lucy's.
+Though looking back at these pictures I can see there are things I would change, but I think the style is quite similar to Lucy's.

-It also puts me in mind of the original barbie doll.
+It also reminds me of the original barbie doll!

 So, since this style turned out well, I figured I'd share how I achieved it, just in case you'd like to duplicate it!